The Crit is my biggest project — a critique product built from years of teaching design.

 Thought

-A lot of legacy software does not need a total reinvention.
-It needs taste, restraint, and a better visual system.
 The hard part is not making it look new.
 The hard part is making it feel current without breaking the habits people rely on.

 #ui#productdesign